bro-n-bro/spacebox/docs/setup.md

 `PROCESS_GENESIS`

 If set to **true** crawler will parce genesis to have genesis initial data in db.
+If `START_HEIGHT` set to 0 genesis would be parced as well.

 ### Text metrics